grayhemp/pgcookbook/README.md

 # PgCookbook - a PostgreSQL documentation project

-The project is a constantly updating set of articles, scripts and configuration files to help maintain PostgreSQL.
+The project is a constantly updated set of articles, scripts and configuration files made to help with PostgreSQL maintenance.
 The articles and files might be modified as new versions of software or new ways of doing things appear.
 Stay tuned.

 ## Articles